 SA1 has identified a series of performance requirement related to the UAVs in the clause 7 of [35].
 For example, in Table 7.1-1, the maximum altitude is 300m.
 The flight average speed is 60km/h.

-In [14], Table 7.4.2-1, The 5G system with satellite access performance requirements, the data rate for DL0.5Mbps, and data rate for UL 3Mbps for scenario “Vehicle mounted or fixed installation” have been specified.
+In [14], Table 7.4.2-1, The 5G system with satellite access performance requirements, the data rate of DL [0.5]Mbit/s, and data rate of UL [3] Mbit/s for scenario “Vehicle mounted or fixed installation” while the data rate of DL 360Mbit/s/plane and date rate of UL 180bit/s/plane for scenario “Airplane mounted” have been specified.

 However, the existing performance requirement cannot support the communication performance requirement for the UAVs in low altitude area (below 3000m) and supported by the satellite access.